Diversity, Equity & Inclusion

 To realise an organisation where individual strengths and abilities can be demonstrated regardless of gender, we believe that the gender ratio in management positions should be equal to the ratio of all employees.
 To foster new ideas and generate innovation, it is necessary to have a diverse organisation in which female employees with management aptitude, motivation and potential can vividly demonstrate their strengths.
 To this end, we are promoting initiatives to confront unconscious bias in the workplace and increase psychological workplace safety.

-To raise the proportion of female hires, the team will work with the HR Division to organise seminars and briefing sessions specifically for female candidates.
-The goal is to reach 50% female recruitment.
+To increase the proportion of female hires by working with the HR Division to implement initiatives such as seminars and information sessions for female candidates.

 Team 3: Branding